savitagup/901NodeIntro-1/Labs/Ch08-UsingSessions/Exercise02-DatabaseAccessFromExpress/README.md

 1. Note how a new ‘migration file’ has been created as `migrations/20170323125040_init.js` - this file specifies the schema of the database table that you’ll be storing the users in.

+    Before executing the script, ensure there are no database tables in postgres with names such as knex or knex migrate.
+    If so, right click and drop.

-    Execute this migration by using this at the command line, at the same level as knexfile.js
+    Now you will execute this migration by using the npm scrit migrate.
+From the command line you can run `npm run migrate`.

+    Notice the output and check the database. you should now see a students table.

 1. Note how in `routes/index.js` and `routes/users.js`, the contents of the module have been wrapped into a function (turning the module into a “parametric module”), and how that module extracts the `db` property from the argument it receives.